 - New and improved combat mechanics

 - Improved weapons and armor

 This 2016 game is the final installment in From Software’s beloved Dark Souls series.
 Dark Souls 3 acts as something of the greatest hits and refinement of the previous two games.
 Players venture forth once more into a world out of time, stuck in a decaying realm filled with dangerous adversaries.

 Dark Souls 3 is a delight for long-time fans of the series.
 A lot of the replay value comes from engaging in different builds for your character.
 Dark Souls 3 saw two DLC releases as post-launch support, which add additional areas, items, and bosses to the mix.

 While Elden Ring has rightfully received its day in the sun, Dark Souls 3 still has a good bit to offer fans of the franchise.
 While it lacks the polish and gleam of 2019’s Sekiro, there is an exceptional amount of content for players to navigate and endless replayability once they engage in the mechanics.

 #4: Darkest Dungeon

-- Includes: The Crimson Court The Shield breaker
+- Ancestral edition includes DLC packs The Crimson Court and The Shieldbreaker